-R v.
-CB (Harrow CC) – successful defence of mistaken identity relating to an individual charged with an allegation contrary to s.18 OAPA 1861 in respect of his alleged neighbor.
+R v CB (Harrow CC) – Successful defence of mistaken identity relating to an individual charged with an allegation contrary to s.18 OAPA 1861 in respect of his alleged neighbour.

 Benjamin has considerable experience in respect of cases involving vulnerable individuals.
 He is often instructed in cases involving individuals who are ‘unfit to plead’, individuals who need intermediaries or young individuals.
 He has a thorough practical experience of the legislative framework concerning hospital orders and hybrid orders.

 Benjamin specialises in offering advice to individuals and corporations alike in relation to motoring offences including speeding, drink-driving and dangerous driving.
 He has an exceptional record when instructed to represent those most at risk of losing their driving licences as a result of “totting”, “revocation” or “mandatory disqualification”.